MSU Lossless Video Codec

 The MSU Lossless Video Codec is a video codec developed by the Graphics & Media Lab Video Group of Moscow State University.
 It was designed to provide space-effective lossless video compression.
-As of 2007 MSU had the second best compression ratio when compared to many other lossless video codecs, with the better result shown by YULS codec.
+As of 2007 MSU had the second-best compression ratio when compared to many other lossless video codecs, with the better result shown by YULS codec.

 Description

 MSU Lossless Video Codec is available as a Video for Windows codec.
 It can be used from such applications as VirtualDub or Adobe Premiere.
 Possible input formats are RGB24 (RGB), RGB32, YUY2, YUYV and YV12.

 The codec is available free of charge for non-commercial use.
-As of 23 November 2011 the commercial license is unavailable.
-The source code of codec is unavailable.
+As of 23 November 2011 the commercial license and the source code of this codec is unavailable.

 Despite its name, the codec has several lossy modes.